freeCodeCamp/guide/src/pages/php/data-types/index.md

 ---
-title: PHP Data Types
+title: Data Types
 ---

-# PHP Data Types
+# Data Types

 Variables can store data of different types such as:
 * String ("Hello")